Omerixe/OmniRecipe-Android/README.md

 # OmniRecipe

+**IPORTANT**: This project is currently in development and not yet ready for use.

 OmniRecipe is a recipe app that is currently still quite simple and allows to browse through recipes.
 Adding and editing recipes will follow in the future as well as more features.